Let's Fight Ghost (Thai TV series)

 Let's Fight Ghost is a 2021 Thai romantic-action fantasy drama television series adaptation / remake of the 2016 South Korean series Bring It On, Ghost.

 It's the 5th work of True CJ Creations Company, a joint venture between the South Korean CJ E&M and the True Corporation of Thailand.

 Synopsis

 The story revolves around Off Issawa (Suppapong Udomkaewkanjana), a medical student, who has grown up with the ability to see ghosts.
 He uses his power to work as an exorcist, banishing ghosts in order to make enough money to undergo a procedure that will take his ability away.
 At a haunted girls' high school, he encounters Jeen Jidapa (Patchanan Jiajirachote), an amnesiac ghost, who wants to get rid of another ghost.

 Initially, Off thinks it is Jeen who needs to be banished, but after a brief fight, which ends up with Off accidentally kissing Jeen, she starts to remember a part of her past.
 Jeen can also see the vulnerable spot of their adversaries and how they ended up being ghosts.

-However, Off and Jeen are unaware that they are being stalked by an evil spirit that caused problem for both.
+However, Off and Jeen are unaware that they are being stalked by an evil spirit that causes problems for both.